IntersectAustralia/asvo-tao/docs/source/developers/workflow.rst

 Workflow Module Main Functionality
 ----------------------------------

 The workflow component works as a background service on one of the back-end nodes (Node B or C).
 It acts as an interface between the UI components and the SwinSTAR Torque Queue.
-It convert the jobs description provided by the UI components (via a JSON web-service) into a Torque Queue job.
+It converts the jobs description provided by the UI components (via a JSON web-service) into a Torque Queue job.

-To achieve this job, it runs an event-loop with a customizable sleep-interval between each run.
+To achieve this job, it runs an event-loop with a configurable delay between each run.
 The following steps explain the process of handling new Workflow Job:

 - The UI component prepares all the jobs parameters and dataset specification in a XML file and submit it with an identifier for the requested job to the workflow queue on the TAOMaster DB.
 - The workflow module should be working as a consumer for this job queue on the TAO servers (B or C).